 In addition a Yale University research paper published in the American Journal of Psychiatry, in June 2020 identified antibodies that bind to particular brain cells called interneurons.⁶ They found that many children with PANDAS possess high levels of an antibody that can attack specific interneurons – neurons that modify the signalling of other nearby cells.⁶

 A dramatic change in your child’s personality is often the first symptom.
 Parents describe behavioural changes that happen ‘overnight’ or ‘out of the blue’.
-The abrupt change to their personality and behaviour often closely follows a strep throat infection, although this infection may be ‘silent’.
+The abrupt change to their personality and behaviour often closely follows a strep throat infection, although it may be ‘silent’.

-Often the effected child will have intrusive and unpleasant thoughts that they unable to put out of their mind or an urge to repeat certain actions over and over again.
+Often the affected child will have intrusive and unpleasant thoughts that they cannot put out of their mind or an urge to repeat specific actions repeatedly.

-PANDAS/PANS may also cause motor tics – a sudden uncontrollable jerky movement or verbal tics, such as repeating random phrases and syllables over and over.
+PANDAS/PANS may also cause motor tics – a sudden uncontrollable jerky movement or verbal tics, such as repeating random phrases and syllables.
 A child may also blink a lot or jerk their head.
 They may grunt or clear their throat constantly.
 If your child already has OCD or tics, this will heighten the effect of the PANDAS/PANS.

 In addition to these symptoms, other PANDAS/PANS-specific symptoms may include: